SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 This is **UnrealEngine 4.24.3** with HTML5 platform support using **ES2** shaders and **emscripten 3.1.31**

-This may be useful as a fallback if you still need to use 4.24 or ES2 but want the other changes above - it also works as a reference of changes versus @nickshin's Epic Games HTML5 plugin development branch - see this [diff](https://github.com/UnrealEngineHTML5/UnrealEngine/compare/4.24.3-html5-1.39.18...SpeculativeCoder:4.24-html5-es2) for the comparison.
+This may be useful as a fallback if you still need to use 4.24 or ES2 but want the other changes above - it also works as a reference of changes versus @nickshin's UE4.24 HTML5 plugin branch - see this [diff](https://github.com/UnrealEngineHTML5/UnrealEngine/compare/4.24.3-html5-1.39.18...SpeculativeCoder:4.24-html5-es2) for the comparison.

-## Issues / Discussions

-If you need to raise any technical issues / discussions regarding this fork and the code changes you can use [Issues](https://github.com/SpeculativeCoder/UnrealEngine/issues) / [Discussions](https://github.com/SpeculativeCoder/UnrealEngine/discussions).

-If interested in a more in-depth discussion of the development / code etc. there are some notes in a [COMMENTARY](https://github.com/SpeculativeCoder/UnrealEngine/wiki/COMMENTARY) wiki page which I will aim to add to over time.

-Also there could be discussion in Unreal Slackers Discord https://unrealslackers.org/ in the **#web** channel (but note this channel is also for the <a href="https://docs.unrealengine.com/5.1/en-US/pixel-streaming-in-unreal-engine/">Pixel Streaming</a> technology).

 ## Guide